presleyp/Speriment/doc/analysis.md

 Finally, it returns the tags you included in your Python script:
 - User-defined columns: There will then be a column for each page tag, item tag, and option tag you supplied.
-Option tag values will be grouped by option and given in the order in which the options were displayed.
+Option tag columns will be a list of the value of the tag for each option, in the order in which the options displayed.

 PsiTurk provides information about the version of the experiment (which they call condition) that was used for the purpose of Latin squares, the worker ID,